We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Viking PureGlide Pro pancake test with fat

-Outside of these structured tests, I’ve been cooking with the Viking PureGlide Pro for months with very little grease and the nonstick performance has been consistent every time.
+Outside of these structured tests, I’ve been cooking with the Viking PureGlide Pro almost every day for four months.
+What I’ve found is that butter makes the biggest difference.
+When I use butter, or a mix of oil and butter, the results are consistently nonstick every time.

 Cooking burgers in Viking PureGlide Pro